-The Foundation received contribution revenue from Board members in the amount of \$114,957 and \$148,453 for the years ended June 30, 2017 and 2016, respectively.
-The amount of contributions receivable due from the Board members totaled \$55,100 and \$86,989 at June 30, 2017 and 2016, respectively.
+The Foundation received contribution revenue from Board members in the amount of \$216,200 and \$114,957 for the years ended June 30, 2018 and 2017, respectively.
+The amount of contributions receivable due from the Board members totaled \$72,377 and \$55,100 at June 30, 2018 and 2017, respectively.

 In conjunction with its mission to support the activities and operations of Longwood University, the Foundation has entered into various lease arrangements for nominal amounts with the University.
-Total net book value of assets leased (including the property disclosed in Note 11) to the University was \$1,364,851 and \$2,306,226 at June 30, 2017 and 2016, respectively, including land in the consolidated statements of financial position.
+Total net book value of assets leased (including the property disclosed in Note 11) to the University was \$1,352,726 and \$1,364,851 at June 30, 2018 and 2017, respectively, including land in the consolidated statements of financial position.
 During the year ended June 30, 2017, the Foundation sold the Longwood Center for Visual Arts building to Longwood University for \$1,081,445 recognizing a gain of \$154,796 included in other revenue within the consolidated statement of activities.

-For the years ended June 30, 2017 and 2016, the Foundation recognized \$625,798 and \$623,263, respectively, of in-kind contributions and fundraising expense for services provided from University personnel that directly benefited the Foundation.
+For each of the years ended June 30, 2018 and 2017, the Foundation recognized \$625,798 of in-kind contributions and fundraising expense for services provided from University personnel that directly benefited the Foundation.